 The firmware on the processor chip performs real-time data analysis during flights to detect and report significant flight events such as launch, apogee, deployments, and landing.
 A software filter is used to ensure that "noise" doesn't affect flight events, a velocity profile algorithm is used to prevent deployments due to the pressure changes that occur during mach transition, with no user intervention or programming required.
-This is the same logic that has been proven in the classic Eggtimer for hundreds, if not thousands, of flights.
+This is the same logic that has been proven in Eggtimer altimeters for thousands of flights.